duckduckgo/zeroclickinfo-spice/spice2.md

 Now that you've seen a more advanced plugin and understand how to use Handlebars helpers, lets look at another advanced plugin example.

 ##Example #4 - Quixey (Advanced Carousel Plugin)
 The Quixey plugin is one of our more advanced carousel plugins which uses a considerable amount of Handlebars helpers and similarly to the **Movie** plugin has a relevancy checking component.
-Let's begin by taking a look at the Quixey plugin's Javascript:
+Let's begin by taking a look at the Quixey plugin's JavaScript:

 ######quixey.js
 ```javascript